slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 Be interested to be interesting.

-Don’t debate at all, just listen.
-The point of a conversation is not to win.
-You don’t need to have an opinion about everything.
-Get fewer opinions about way fewer things and then interrogate your stronger opinions.
+Don’t debate, just listen.
+Conversation isn’t about winning.
+You don’t need an opinion on everything.
+Form fewer opinions on far fewer things, then interrogate your stronger ones rigorously.

 Hints:

-- Listen.
-Mirroring or paraphrase: Repeat the last 1-3 words the person just said as a question or repeat what they just said in your own words.
-(Yes, it’s that simple).
-Seek to understand before seeking to be understood.
-Don’t worry about what you’re going to say next.
-Speak what’s in your mind, sometimes it backfires, but be real.
-The best conversationalists are the best listeners.
+- Listen actively.
+Mirror or paraphrase: repeat the last 1-3 words as a question or restate in your words.
+Seek to understand before being understood.
+Don’t plan your next line—speak what’s on your mind, even if it risks backfiring.
+Be real.
+The best conversationalists listen best.
 Be interested to be interesting.
-How do I get them talking about themselves?
-It gives their brain as much pleasure as food or money.
-And when they open up, don’t judge..
+Draw people out about themselves—it gives their brain as much pleasure as food or money.
+When they open up, don’t judge.
 - Ask questions.
-Ask a question.
-Listen to the answer.
-Respond in the form of a statement.
-No one is boring.
-They’re only boring because you haven’t asked the right questions.
-But you must be curious, asking questions without paying attention is worthless.
-Making good/unusual questions will make people interested in you.
-Can be as simple as «what is your favourite book» or as deep as «why is your best friend, your best friend?».
-It’s hard to fake an answer.
-“What kind of challenges did you have at work this week?
-What kind of challenges do you have living in this part of the country?
-What kinds of challenges do you have raising teenagers?”
-Everyone has got challenges.
-It gets people to share what their priorities in life are at that point in time.
-Talk about your passions instead of your accomplishments.
-Look for external catalysts as hints for stories and questions.
-Pick up on often-ignored (but cF\rucially important) nonverbal cues.
-Best subjects to discuss: ask stuff outside of their expertise where you can add value, travel, sincere compliments or asking for advice.
+Ask, listen, respond with a statement.
+No one is boring—you just haven’t asked the right questions.
+Curiosity is key; questions without attention are worthless.
+Good/unusual questions spark interest.
+Simple: «What’s your favorite book?» Deep: «Why is your best friend your best friend?» Hard to fake answers.
+Probe challenges: work, location, raising kids—reveals current priorities.
+Talk passions over accomplishments.
+Use external catalysts for stories/questions.
+Catch nonverbal cues.
+Best topics: outside their expertise (where you add value), travel, sincere compliments, advice requests.
-- Stop trying to impress.
-Focus on being interested instead of being interesting.
-Controlling the impression that you make on others takes a large amount of cognitive bandwidth and it will appear as fake.
-Smile and relax.
-Warmth comes from smiling while you speak.
-Popular people always smile more.
-Calm is largely a matter of slowing your speech down.
-Treat new aquaintances as old friends.
-Don’t be stubborn.
-Make your point and leave it.
-Let go.
-Is more productive to say «yes and» instead of «yes but».
-Get rid of ego and add value.
+- Stop impressing.
+Focus on being interested, not interesting.
+Impression control consumes bandwidth and feels fake.
+Smile and relax—warmth comes from smiling while speaking.
+Popular people smile more.
+Calm comes from slower speech.
+Treat new acquaintances as old friends.
+Don’t be stubborn—make your point and let go.
+Use «yes and» over «yes but».
+Drop ego, add value.
 Don’t judge.
-Know how to lead a conversation and how to go with the conversational flow.
-Emphasize Similarity, we like people who are like us.
+Lead or flow with the conversation.
+Emphasize similarity—we like people like us.
-- Keep a journal and write about what you’re looking forward to and excited about in life.
-That’ll keep ideas on the tip of your tongue, ready to discuss.
-It’s okay to write the same thing over and over each day.
+- Keep a journal of what excites you and what you look forward to.
+Keeps ideas ready for discussion.
+Repeating the same entries daily is fine.
-- People believe in everything, if you whisper it.
+- People believe anything whispered.

 > *"The more you say, the less people remember."
 -- François Fénelon [1651]*